informatiCup/informatiCup2024/README.md

 The [German Informatics Society](https://gi.de) hosts the [informatiCup](https://informaticup.github.io/) collegiate computer science competition - in 2024 for the 19th consecutive time.

-The task of the [InformatiCup 2024](https://informaticup.github.io/competition/20-current) consists of two parts.
+The task of the [informatiCup 2024](https://informaticup.github.io/competition/20-current) consists of two parts.
 In the first part, existing models that can be used to generate texts and images, as well as models and algorithms for detecting generated content, shall be examined in form of a technical market analysis.
 Furthermore, a program shall be developed that can outsmart existing AI detectors by making minimal changes to AI-generated texts and images.

 Sign up for the competition via the online portal [Teammates](Teammates.md).
 Existing user accounts remain valid for the current competition.
 Just assemble and register the new teams.